 Ayala Land has lined up new projects that will enable the Company to capitalize on emerging opportunities given the anticipated recovery of the property sector.
 To further strengthen its recurring revenue base, Ayala Land increased its stake in the North Triangle Commercial Center, a 200,000-sqm mall which will commence construction within the first half of 2005.
 In addition, Phase 1B of Market!
-Market! with about 35,000 sqms of leasable space will be completed by 4Q 2005.
+Market! with about 35,000 sqms of leasable space will be completed late this year.

-On the development side, the Company launched in February 2005 the next phase in Ayala Southvale while the second tower of The Residences at Greenbelt will be offered for sale within 2Q2005.
+On the development side, the Company will soon launch the next phase in Ayala Southvale while the second tower of The Residences at Greenbelt will be offered for sale.
 Ayala Land will also embark on its first leisure project, a high-end seaside residential resort community to be developed on over 320 hectares of land in Morong, Bataan.